KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 8. Like count and dislike count etc

-so After downlaoding a video, this data is written to a single file, stored in `data/video_(attribute)*`
+so After downlaoding a video, this data is written to a single file, stored in `data/video_data.csv`

-This data is written such that it does not overlap, and there are no repeated entries Storing this data in files is so that it can be retrieved later.
+This data is written such that it does not overlap, and there are no repeated entries Storing this data in csv is that it can be retrieved later anytime.

 We can retrieve the data from these files using the `fileIO.py` file.
 This file has a `read` class, that has functions like `get_title()` or `get_views()` etc. These